dartmouth-cs98/dartmouth-cs98.github.io/slides/01_ideas/index_slides.md

 * select best story from your table to share

 ???
-* lets practice in tables -  sit at the same table as your interview partner
+* lets practice in tables -  sit at a different table from your interview partner
 * 15 minutes to do this - then we'll share out one story from each table to class